-There are many different areas in the home where bad odors can concentrate.
-Here are a few tips:
+There are many different areas at home where bad odors can concentrate.
+A few tips for instance:

-- Place a few teabags in the fridge to neutralize bad odors.
+- Also, you can place a few teabags in the fridge to neutralize bad odors.

-- Prevent odors in the trash can by putting a few used teabags inside.
+- Moreover, you can prevent odors in the trash can by putting a few used teabags inside.

-- Let some used teabags dry, then place them inside shoes to prevent and neutralize bad odors.
+- Finally, let some used teabags dry, then place them inside shoes to prevent and neutralize bad odors.

 Homemade air freshener

-Teabags are also good for gently perfuming areas of the home like closets, rooms, and even the kitchen.
-Simply place a few in an inconspicuous location.
+Teabags are also good for gently perfuming areas of the house.
+For example, place a few in the closets, rooms, and even the kitchen.

 Remove bad odors from the hands

-Chopping onions and garlic or handling fish can leave unpleasant odors on your hands, but they can be easily removed with teabags.
+Chopping onions and garlic or handling fish can leave unpleasant odors on your hands.
+However, they can be easily removed if you reuse teabags.
 Just rub your hands with the contents and rinse.

 In the garden

-If you want to prevent mold from forming on your plants, soak some used teabags in warm water and wait for the water to darken like tea.
-Then, spray the liquid on your plants or use it to water them.
+If you want to prevent mold from forming on your plants, simply soak some used teabags in warm water, then wait for it to darken like tea, and finally, spray the liquid on your plants or use it to water them.

 Fertilize the soil

 Teabags are ideal for naturally fertilizing the soil.
-Sprinkle the contents of a few teabags on the ground where you grow plants.
+And so you can sprinkle the contents of a few teabags on the ground where you grow plants.